The Best Fruits to Burn Fat—Fast

-And they happen to share a visual cue: They’re all various shades of red!
-Research suggests that when it comes to fat burning foods, the fruits richest in flavonoids called anthocyanins—compounds that give fruits their red or purple color—boast special “zero belly” properties, making them one of the few weight loss tricks you’ll be happy to use every single day.
+Choosing the right color fruit helps you blast flab.
+And these best fruits for weight loss all happen to share a visual cue: They’re all various shades of red!
+Research suggests that when it comes to fat-burning foods, the fruits richest in flavonoids called anthocyanins—compounds that give fruits their red or purple color—boast special “zero belly” properties, making them one of the few weight loss tricks you’ll be happy to use every single day.
 Here’s six of them to choose from:

 Ruby Red Grapefruit

-A study printed in the journal Metabolism found the eating half a grapefruit before meals may help reduce visceral (belly) fat and lower cholesterol levels.
+A study printed in the Journal of Medicinal Food found the eating half a grapefruit before meals may help reduce visceral (belly) fat and lower cholesterol levels.
 Participants of the six-week study who ate grapefruit with every meal saw their waists shrink by up to an inch!
 Researchers attribute the effects of fat burning foods to a combination of phytochemicals and vitamin C in the grapefruit.
 Consider having half of a grapefruit before your morning oatmeal, and slicing a few segments to a starter salad.

 Pink Lady Apples